 If you’re getting an van rental from us, most personal car insurances or credit card companies insure rentals.
 Please check with your agent and confirm this.
 If not, we offer damage coverage for $22 per day which provides $250 deductible up to $20,000.

 Yes, all of our Viking pop up campers are equipped with exterior showers.
 Our Viking Ultra Light and larger travel trailers have indoor and outdoor showers.

 Our hard-sided travel trailers and A-Frame hard side popup campers have air conditioning units inside.
 If you are planning on renting a camper with A/C you will need to stay at a campground with a 30A electrical service or rent one of our 3000W generators.
 It’s important to keep in mind where you are camping.

-Our Viking A-Frame campers give you the best of both worlds; the ease and convenience of a pop-up but the luxury of being hard sided.
+Our Viking A-Frame campers give you the best of both worlds; the ease and light towing weight of a pop-up but the luxury of being hard sided.
 Ideal for two, but can sleep up to four.
 Strategically placed windows allow light to flood in and take advantage of the high ceilings that you get in this unit.
 Perfect for a couple who wants to hit the road, or a family of four, as the dinette area will turn into a full size bed as well.

-If your vehicle can’t support a travel trailer, the easiest solution is to rent one of our SUVs or vans.
+If your vehicle can’t support a travel trailer, the easiest solution is to rent one of our vans.
 We have them at affordable rates, and they’re all equipped to tow our larger trailers.
 Also, all of our pop-up campers, including the A Frame Hardside Pop Up, weigh much less and are easily towable with lighter towing capacity vehicles.